 We are strong, but do you know?
 We are afraid of small Chameleons and Caterpillars.

-We are also scared of water and cross streams only on fallen logs.
+We are also scared of water and cross streams only on fallen legs.
 And, we don‛t like rain too.
-We have a very powerful arm-punch that can crack human skulls!

-Adult males beat their chest to attract females or frighten rivals.
-It can be heard over a kilometer (0.62 mile) away.
-We spend much of our time foraging and resting.
-Troops of Gorillas travel hundreds of meters between many feeding bouts of the day.
+Adult males beat their chests to attract females or frighten rivals.
+It can be heard over a kilometer (0.62 miles) away.

 An hour before sunset we build nests on the ground or trees depending on safety & security and go to bed by nightfall.